What is a Layer 1 Blockchain?

 Future of Layer 1 Blockchains

 Layer 1 blockchains are here to stay.
-They have revolutionized finance and technology and are the most popular form of blockchains.
-While there are many concerns with their high costs and lack of scalability, these can be addressed through sharding, new mechanisms or even layer 2s.
-Their role in the payment systems of the future cannot be understated.
+They have fundamentally transformed finance and technology, becoming the most widely used type of blockchain.
+Despite challenges such as high costs and limited scalability, these issues can be tackled through solutions like sharding, innovative mechanisms, or even Layer 2 technologies.
+Their significance in the future of payment systems is undeniable.

 You can read more about the latest events in crypto on ZebPay blogs.
 Experience the power of crypto trading with ZebPay India.